 - Page response codes

-Website accessibility also involves techniques that make the content on your site more easy to find and understand, such as
+Website accessibility also involves techniques that make the content on your site easier to find and understand, such as:

 - Page titles